kyzdev/bitwardenrs-k3s/README.md

 ## Post-Installation

 You can tune the prod or dev Kustomize Overlay with :
-- bitwarden-deployment.yaml : to match your storage driver (in my example I use an NFS driver)
+- bitwarden-deployment.yaml : to match your storage driver (in my example I use a NFS driver),
-- bitwarden-ingressroute.yaml : to match your FQDN
+- bitwarden-ingressroute.yaml : to match your FQDN.

 ## Installation